dqj1998/VSWizard/read-dev.md

 Any `console.log` statements in your extension will appear in the "Debug Console" panel of the original VSCode window.

+## Building vsxi file for local install
+* Open your terminal and navigate to the `vswizard` directory.
+* Run the command: `vsce package`

 ## Publishing to the VSCode Marketplace

 To publish the extension to the official VSCode Marketplace, you need to follow these steps: